Blog

 Shinsaibashi and America Village are the epicenter of Osaka's band culture (Photo: Unsplash)

-If you're playing in a band in Osaka, you can't start without knowing Shinsaibashi and America Village.
-It's the heart of Osaka's band scene, equivalent to Shimokitazawa in Tokyo.
+If you're serious about bands in Osaka, you have to know Shinsaibashi and America Village.
+This is the center of Osaka's band scene, equivalent to Shimokitazawa in Tokyo.

 Shinsaibashi BIGCAT

-A flagship live house inside BIGSTEP representing Osaka.
-With a capacity of 800, it's mid-to-large scale and hosts a diverse range of artists from major labels to indie.
-Perfectly located in the center of America Village with excellent access.
-Member recruitment conversations often come from bands performing on the booking lineup here.
+A representative Osaka live house inside BIGSTEP.
+With 800 capacity and mid-to-large scale shows, it hosts everything from major artists to indie acts.
+Located in the heart of America Village with excellent access.
+Word of member openings often circulates among bands performing here.

 Live House Pangea